-The report sets out the Draft Head of Internal Audit opinion 21/22, together with the summarised results of the internal audit work performed during the year, which support the overall opinion.
-The report also includes a summary of audit performance in comparison to the plan and an assessment of conformance with the Public Sector Internal Audit standards.
+The report sets out the Head of Internal Audit Opinion 2021/22, together with the summarised results of the internal audit work performed during the year which support the overall opinion.
+The report also includes a summary of audit performance in comparison to the approved plan and an assessment of conformance with the Public Sector Internal Audit Standards.